Rare but beautiful: The art of snow

 Utagawa Kuniyoshi, Nichiren in Snow at Tsukahara, Sado Island (1835-36)

-In the painting Nichiren in Snow at Tsukahara, Kuniyoshi portrays the social reformer in exile due to his polemical views on church and state.
+In Nichiren in Snow at Tsukahara, he portrays the monk as a social reformer in exile due to his polemical views on church and state.
 Nichiren is shown walking alone on Sado Island in the Sea of Japan, where it seems even natural forces have united against him.

 An icy wind whips through his garments as he struggles to climb uphill, his bare legs ankle-deep in the snow.
-The artist is using a snowstorm to symbolize the cold reality facing Nichiren, condemned to live alone in an abandoned temple located in a graveyard.
+The artist uses a snowstorm to symbolize the cold reality facing Nichiren, condemned to live alone in an abandoned temple located in a graveyard.

-To make this woodblock print, Kuniyoshi used over a dozen ink colors in a stamping process that requires a separate block of hand-carved wood for each shade.
-He cut dozens of notches into each block, allowing small circles of white paper to peek through the ink, resembling snowflakes.
+To achieve this level of detail in a woodblock print, Kuniyoshi used more than a dozen ink colors in a stamping process that requires a separate block of hand-carved wood for each hue.
+Importantly, he cut dozens of notches into each block, allowing small circles of white paper to peek through the ink, resembling snowflakes.

-This particular ukiyo-e print became so popular, admirers urged Kuniyoshi to convert his preliminary sketch into a tattoo.
+This particular ukiyo-e print became so popular, admirers asked Kuniyoshi to convert his design into a tattoo.

 A whiter shade of pale